ULM Athletic Director Scott McDonald resigns

 In the most recent Spring semester, ULM student-athletes compiled a 3.36 team grade point average with 13 teams achieving a 3.0 or better.
 Warhawk student-athletes completed more than 2500 community service hours during the 2021-2022 school year, placing them third in the Sunbelt Conference in service hours.

 “This is a bittersweet moment for both Leazel and me.
 We are ULM alumni and will continue to support our Warhawks.
 I have always envisioned this job like a relay race.
 I took the baton, ran as fast as I could for as long as I could to put our teams in the best possible position.
 Now, I pass the baton to the next leader.
 I believe we are in a better position now and the momentum will only move us to greater heights.
-I want to express my appreciation to the faculty, staff, coaches, and administration.
+I want to express my appreciation to the faculty, staff, coaches, and the administration.
 Dr. Berry has been most supportive.
 He cares about athletics and this university.
 Most importantly, I want to thank the student-athletes.
 They inspired me to push hard every day and Leazel and I will miss our daily interaction with them.”

 The university plans to name an Interim Athletic Director as soon as possible while it conducts a national search for its next Athletic Director.